solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 ## Impact

-As mentioned as partial motiviation for this proposal, the new syscall would make changing and adding new sysvars in the future much easier, which would be positively impactful to contributors.
+As mentioned as partial motivation for this proposal, the new syscall would make changing and adding new sysvars in the future much easier, which would be positively impactful to contributors.